unicode-org/icu4x/ffi/diplomat/cpp/docs/source/fixed_decimal_ffi.rst

     See the `Rust documentation for FixedDecimal <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html>`__ for more information.

+    .. cpp:function:: static ICU4XFixedDecimal create_from_i32(int32_t v)

+        Construct an :cpp:class:`ICU4XFixedDecimal` from an integer.

+        See the `Rust documentation for FixedDecimal <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html>`__ for more information.

+    .. cpp:function:: static ICU4XFixedDecimal create_from_u32(uint32_t v)

+        Construct an :cpp:class:`ICU4XFixedDecimal` from an integer.

+        See the `Rust documentation for FixedDecimal <https://unicode-org.github.io/icu4x-docs/doc/fixed_decimal/struct.FixedDecimal.html>`__ for more information.

     .. cpp:function:: static ICU4XFixedDecimal create_from_i64(int64_t v)

         Construct an :cpp:class:`ICU4XFixedDecimal` from an integer.